Dergenier/Smart-Fractionalized-NFT/README.md

 Solution -
 To form a digital entity that is tokenized,fractionally owned and legally recognized as a body.
 It can take automated, or limited action and keep physical objects.
 Example: a community (street) own pieces of a smart nft.
-This NFT is a foundation.
+This NFT is a foundation or even a company.
 It is programmed to buy and sell a car every 6 years.
 It recieves and sends out maintenance and usage requests.
 It pays out to repairshops and charges its owners.